 - How to Use Your Brakes for Speed

 - Correct Technique for uphill and downhill switchbacks

 - How to Interpret the Trail to Ride Fast and Smooth

-We have designed our Mountain Bike Skills Camp to help you with both the MENTAL and PHYSICAL sides of mountain biking.
+Gene’s Mountain Bike Skills Course will help you with both the MENTAL and PHYSICAL sides of mountain biking.

 These are the non-intuitive skills that eluded Gene Hamilton, BetterRide Founder and Coach after 15 years of riding and kept me from reaching my potential.